 - To provide quality postgraduate training in order to promote self-directed learning in all education sectors;

-- To share our knowledge to promote self-directed learning practices.
+- To share our knowledge - where possible through open licenses or in the public domain - to promote self-directed learning practices.

 In our research we focus on the promotion of self-directed learning in all education sectors.
 We aim to propose strategies for diverse contexts which can contribute to the development of self-directed learning skills.
 The aim is to broaden the body of scholarship of SDL internationally and on the African continent.